 The Assistant Director of Sports Medicine is responsible for assisting in the developing, coordinating, and administering of all aspects of a Division I sports medicine program that serves approximately 425 intercollegiate student athletes.
-This includes, but not limited to, assisting in maintaining a working relationship with student health services, team physicians, physical therapists, other health care professionals, coaches and parents of student athletes.
-This person is responsible for staff and student scheduling, medical documentation, and coordinating event medical coverage.
+This includes administrative duties as well as any and all aspects relative to provide comprehensive, evidenced-based health care to SCU student-athletes.
+This individual will be responsible for maintaining a working relationship with student health services, team physicians, physical therapists, other health care professionals, coaches and parents of student athletes.
 The person in this position is responsible for abiding by all WCC and NCAA regulations and assisting to ensure departmental compliance.

 Essential Duties and Responsibilities

-1. Prevention and Care of all Athlete Injuries
+1. Prevention and Care of Student-Athlete Injuries and Illnesses

-Design and implement rehabilitation programs for injured student-athletes.
+Design and implement individualized injury prevention programs for student-athletes.

-Working closely with medical personnel who provide medical care and treatment of athletic related injuries.
-Create injury management plan that may include doctor visits, x-rays/scans, medical exams/studies, rehabilitation programs, and/or surgery for injured student-athletes.
+Communicate with medical personnel regarding the medical care and treatment of athletic related injuries and/or illnesses.
+Create injury management plans that may include doctor visits, x-rays/scans, medical exams/studies, rehabilitation programs, and/or surgery for injured student-athletes.

 2. Program Direction and Development Assistance

-Advise Director of Sports Medicine and participate in policy-making decisions relative to sports medicine.
+Advise Assistant Athletic Director of Sports Medicine and participate in policy-making decisions relative to sports medicine.

-Develop and distribute weekly schedule of events, including full-time, graduate assistant and student daily schedules, plus student insurance processors.
+Develop and distribute weekly schedule of events, including full-time, graduate assistant and student daily schedules, and student insurance processors.

 4. Sports Medicine Operating Budget